Search

 The question isn’t, “Am I cut out for this?”

-The question is, “Is the way I’m doing this set up to succeed?”
+The question is, “Is what I’m doing set up to succeed?”

 Right now, for most merchants, the honest answer is “no.”